 The generation that was brought up on their land and that survived the war largely thanks to the land – they remain more connected to the land than anything else in life.
 And even today, in the country that is seemingly changing overnight, there are still young people who know how to appreciate it.

-The cover image is by Sven Zacek (the image is illustrative).
-A grandfather with his farmhouse from 19th century, a (still) common view for Estonians.
+Cover: A grandfather with his farmhouse from the 19th century, a (still) common view for Estonians; photo by Sven Zacek.